 Spring is known for unexpected and severe weather.
 From tornadoes to thunderstorms and potential flooding, it’s time to get prepared in case a storm strikes where you are.
-Being aware of what’s coming and taking the necessary steps to protect yourself are both very important steps.
+It’s very important to be aware of what’s coming and take the necessary steps to protect yourself.

 Use Weather Alerts to Stay Informed

 There are many ways you can be made aware of oncoming storms.
 Most smartphones have weather alerts that come up automatically.
 You can also download specific apps like the free Red Cross Emergency app so that you can be sure to get the information you need anywhere you have your phone.
 If you have a Guardian security system, weather alerts are also built in to your keypad so a special alarm goes off in warning.

 Here’s an example of a Guardian customer who was notified of an oncoming storm via her keypad:

 When Ciegi’s peaceful sleep was interrupted by an alarm tone from her Guardian security system, it caused a bit of panic.
 Almost immediately, however, she recognized the tone was different than the burglary alarm.
 She inquired at the keypad and noticed it said “weather alert”… The family’s Guardian alarm system had received a tornado warning in her area and was alerting her family to it.
 The tornado, travelling with 100+ mph winds, touched down in two different areas within 20 miles of Ciegi’s home.
 Read more.

 After you’ve taken the steps to ensure you’ll be notified of an oncoming storm, you also can prepare for emergencies in the main areas you might find yourself when the storm hits.

 Build a Severe Weather Kit

 Here are some things you should have in your home and car just in case:

 - Emergency plan (tailored for when you are in your home or car)